Partial words with a unique position starting a square: Preliminaries

-We now give the definition that we will be primarily concerned with.
+We now give the definition we are primarily concerned with.
 An \emph{$r$th power} is a partial word $\b{w}$ such that $\b{w} \subset \b{x}^r$ for some full word $\b{x}$.
 Often $2$nd powers are called \emph{squares} while $3$rd powers are commonly referred to as \emph{cubes}.

 To review the definitions in this section consider as an example the partial word

 where the alphabet is $\Sigma = \{a,b,c\}$.
 Here $|\b{w}| = 9$ while $H(\b{w}) = \{2,6\}$.
 The factor $\b{w}[1..3] = a \diamond b$ is contained in $a\,c\,b$.
 In fact all the factors $\b{w}[3i-2..3i]$ for $1 \leq i \leq 3$ are all contained in $a\,c\,b$.
 This makes $\b{w} \subset (a\,c\,b)^3$ a cube.